oracle-quickstart/oci-quickstart-template/README.md

 First off we'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

+Note, the instructions below build a `.zip` file from you local copy for use in ORM.
+If you want to not use ORM and deploy with the terraform CLI you need to rename `provider.tf.cli -> provider.tf`.
+This is because authentication works slightly differently in ORM vs the CLI.
+This file is ignored by the build process below.

 Make sure you have terraform v0.12+ cli installed and accessible from your terminal.

 ```bash